Yigal/courses-stats-part-2/chapter3.md

 `@possible_answers`
 - The result is never significant
-- [The result is significant if we only care ]
+- [The result is significant if we only care about one side (bigger or smaller).
+It is not significant if we care about change in general]
+- The result is significant if we only care about change in general.
+It is not significant if we care about one side (bigger or smaller)
+- Whether we are doing one-tailed (one side only) or two-tailed (change in general), this result is significant

 `@feedback`